Progressive Subsampling for Oversampled Data - Application to Quantitative MRI: Introduction

 \section{Introduction}

 Multi-modal medical imaging gives unprecedented insight into the microstructural composition of living tissues, and provides non-invasive biomarkers that hold promise in several clinical contexts.
-In particular, quantitative MRI fits a model in each pixel of a multi-channel acquisition consisting of multiple images each with unique contrast obtained by varying multiple MRI acquisition parameters, see e.g. \cite{hutter2018integrated}.
+In particular, quantitative MRI fits a model in each pixel of a multi-channel acquisition consisting of multiple images each with unique contrast obtained by varying multiple MRI acquisition parameters, see e.g. \cite{hutter2018}.
 This provides pixel-wise estimates of biophysical tissue properties \cite{grussu2020multi}.
-In spite of this potential, comprehensively sampling high-dimensional acquisition spaces leads to prohibitively long acquisition times, which is a key barrier to more widespread adoption of qMRI in clinical use. \\ The MUlti-DIffusion (MUDI) MRI challenge \cite{mudichallengeweb,pizzolato2020} addressed this by providing data covering a densely-sampled MRI acquisition space i.e. 3D brain images with $ 1344 $ channels.
-The task was to reconstruct the full set of measurements from participant-chosen measurements as accurately as possible from a relatively small subsample.
+In spite of this potential, comprehensively sampling high-dimensional acquisition spaces leads to prohibitively long acquisition times, which is a key barrier to more widespread adoption of qMRI in clinical use. \\ The MUlti-DIffusion (MUDI) MRI challenge \cite{mudichallengeweb,pizzolato2019} addressed this by providing data covering a densely-sampled MRI acquisition space (3D brain images with $ 1344 $ channels).
+The task was to reconstruct the full set of measurements from participant-chosen measurements from a small subsample, i.e. to obtain economical, but maximally informative acquisition protocols for any model that the full data set supports.
 That involves two sub-tasks: selecting the most informative measurements, and reconstructing the full data set from them.
-The challenge winner was SARDU-Net \cite{grussu2020,pizzolato2020,grussu2021}, with a dual-network strategy, that respectively subsamples the measurements, then reconstructs the full dataset from the subsampled data.
+The challenge winner was SARDU-Net \cite{grussu2020,grussu2021,pizzolato2019} with a dual-network strategy, that respectively subsamples the measurements, then reconstructs the full dataset from the subsampled data.
 However, SARDU-Net selects different sets of measurements with a hard decision boundary on each training batch, altering the second network's input across different batches.
-This can cause instability, seen in suppl. fig~\ref{sardunet_instability:fig} and \cite{karras2018,blumberg2019} show that similar approaches produce training instability.
+This can cause instability, suupl. mat. fig.~\ref{sardunet_instability:fig} and \cite{blumberg2019,karras2018} show similar issues produce training instability.
 Furthermore, the popularity of paradigms such as recursive feature elimination (RFE), suggests that subsampling all of the measurements required immediately, is suboptimal.
-These two issues may lead to substandard performance. \\ Our implementation \cite{ourcodegithub} is based on AutoKeras \cite{jin2019auto} and Keras-Tuner \cite{omalley2019}.
-PROSUB outperforms the SARDU-Net and SARDU-Net with AutoKeras NAS by $ >18 \% $ MSE on the publicly available MUDI MRI challenge data \cite{pizzolato2020,mudidata}.
-We also show qualitative improvements on downstream processes: T2* mapping and tractography, useful for clinical applications e.g. \cite{lehericy2020,henderson2020}.
-We also show that incorporating NAS improves task performance and examine the effect of PROSUB's components.
-We release the code \cite{ourcodegithub} as PROSUB is not limited for subsampling MRI data sets for microstructure imaging.
+These two issues may lead to substandard performance. \\ We propose PROSUB, a novel automated methodology that selects then reconstructs measurements from oversampled data.
+Unlike classical approaches to experiment design \cite{alexander2008}, we approach the MUDI challenge in a new model-independent way.
+PROSUB builds upon the SARDU-Net by (i) using a form of RFE which progressively removes measurements across successive RFE steps and (ii) learning an average measurement score across RFE steps, which chooses the measurements to remove or preserve.
+This enhances the stability of our optimization procedure.
+Within each RFE step, PROSUB (iii) progressively subsamples the required measurements during deep learning training, building upon \cite{blumberg2019,karras2018}, that improves training stability.
+Also, PROSUB (iv) incorporates a generic neural architecture search (NAS) paradigm in concurrence to the RFE – so the architectures may respond to the measurement subsampling process. \\ Our implementation \cite{ourcodegithub} is based on AutoKeras \cite{jin2019}, KerasTuner \cite{omalley2019}.
+PROSUB outperforms the SARDU-Net and SARDU-Net with AutoKeras NAS by $ >18 \% $ MSE on the publicly available MUDI challenge data \cite{mudidata,pizzolato2019}.
+We show qualitative improvements on downstream processes: T2\textsuperscript{*},FA,T1,Tractography useful in clinical applications \cite{andica2020,deoni2010,granziera2021,henderson2020,lehericy2020}.
+We examine the effect of how PROSUB's components, including NAS, improve performance.
+We release the code \cite{ourcodegithub} as PROSUB is not limited to subsampling MRI data for microstructure imaging.